PythonDecorator/Calculator/README.md

 4. ✅ `Decimal and Integer Modes`: Provide options for users to toggle between decimal and integer modes, accommodating various calculation preferences.

-5. ✅ `Responsive Design`: Ensure that the calculator's layout and functionality work smoothly on different screen sizes and orientations.

 <br />